 - Post-hike gatherings with refreshments, reflection, and mindfulness activities all focused around building community in nature.

-- Opportunities to contribute to a multimedia storytelling project that amplifies BIPOC experiences in nature.
+- Opportunities to contribute to a multimedia storytelling project that amplifies the voices who have less access to and experiences in nature.

 - A year-end celebration to honor participants’ journeys and explore ways to continue advocacy for equitable access to outdoor spaces.